 The approach to Tibacuy

-The coffee farms are located off the beaten path, which is why traveling in a jeep is highly recommended!
-It’s a little bumpy so if you suffer from travel sickness, bring along some sweets to suck on or be sure to take your usual preventative medication!
+The coffee farms near Bogota are located off the beaten path, so traveling in a jeep is recommended!
+It’s a little bumpy so if you suffer from travel sickness, bring along some sweets to suck on or be sure to take your usual preventative medication.

 As we were driving through the hills on our approach to Tibucuy, I spotted a cloud of white suspended in the middle of a field.
 I asked Chantelle what it was and she said it was a tree inhabited by dozens of white birds called egrets.
-Chantelle and her husband are experts on Colombian wildlife and lead a number of birdwatching tours in Colombia.
+Chantelle is an expert on Colombian wildlife and leads a number of birdwatching tours in Colombia.
 I was stunned and vowed that my next adventure with Andes Ecotours would have to involve birdwatching!
 (Update: as it happened, I did go with Chantelle to the Hummingbird Observatory at a later date.
 Highly recommended for birders and wildlife photographers!)

 Arriving at the coffee farm